-You must do several things before you drive a car or ride a bike - these include getting a driving licence, registering your vehicle and making sure it’s insured, has a tax disc and an MOT.
+You must do several things before you drive a car or ride a bike.
+These include getting a driving licence, registering your vehicle and making sure it’s insured, paying vehicle tax and getting an MOT.

 Before you drive or ride

 - have the correct driving licence

-- be of the minimum driving or riding age
+- be the minimum driving or riding age

 - meet the minimum eyesight rules

-- be supervised by a qualified driver (not if riding a motorcycle)
+- be supervised by a qualified driver (except if riding a motorcycle)

-- display L plates (L or D plates in Wales)
+- display L plates (L plates or D plates in Wales)

 The vehicle must:

-You must also have a minimum of third party insurance which covers you using the vehicle.
+You must also have a minimum of third party insurance that covers your use of the vehicle.